Legislative Initiatives

 Federal Efforts

 From coast to coast, communities are facing a growing water crisis.
-Aging infrastructure, growing populations, and increasing water scarcity are stressing water and wastewater systems and requiring greater taxpayer investments to meet critical needs.
-To deliver the best return on taxpayer investments, we are encouraging federal officials to enact policies that enable the use of collaborative delivery approaches for water infrastructure projects.
+Aging infrastructure, population growth, and increasing water scarcity present increasing challenges to water systems—requiring greater investment to meet essential water infrastructure needs.
+To ensure these investments deliver maximum value, we urge federal leaders to support and enact policies that enable the use of collaborative delivery approaches for water infrastructure projects.

 Our priorities include: